 All securities to be issued in connection with the transactions will be subject to a hold period of 4 months and one day from their date of issuance.

 Work on this project is currently paused pending community agreement for access.
-As of the date of the report the parties to the option agreement are negotiating amended terms on the work exploration of the project.
+As of the date of the report the parties were negotiating amended terms to the option agreement.